 Instagram is no different here in that you can also benefit from scheduling many of your Instagram posts.
 Just be sure to drop the post when your followers are most active: quick engagement makes the Insta algorithm happy.

 There are as many different strategies to Instagram marketing.
+Find the one that works for you.

 Let me know in the comments!